Setting Yourself Up for Success: Preventative Self-Care for Practitioners

 Remind Yourself of the Good

-Burnout often shifts a person’s brain into a negativity bias, and this is certainly not helped by the overwhelming amount of bad news in the media.
+Burnout often shifts a person’s brain into a negativity bias, which is certainly not helped by the overwhelming amount of bad news in the media.
 This is where methods from Cognitive Behavioral Therapy can come in handy.
-Remind yourself of the positive impact you have made, and learn to recognize and reframe and negative thinking patterns you may slipped into during the stresses of the past two years.
+Remind yourself of the positive impact you have made, and learn to recognize and reframe any negative thinking patterns you may have slipped into during the stresses of the past two years.

 Build Better Boundaries